These Pumpkin Bread Pudding Cups are a guilt-free way to enjoy fall’s favorite flavors with only 70 calories each!

 I’m all for single-serve foods.
 Since most people (including me) have issues with portion sizes, muffin tins are an easy way to bake perfectly sized cups.
 Enjoy one for a light snack or two for breakfast paired with a protein source to round out the meal.
 There are so many ways to alter this recipe.
 I originally started with the cinnamon raisin vibe but I’ve been so obsessed with cranberries lately I had to try the pumpkin-cranberry combo.
 Try adding other dried fruit like raisins, prunes, apricots, pineapple, or blueberries to mix it up.

 If the bread is fresh, the recipe will be really moist.
 If it’s on the way to stale, the bread pudding will have a little more body.
 For food safety purposes, this recipe requires refrigeration after baking.
 Simply microwave or toast before serving.
 For breakfast, top it with some vanilla Greek yogurt or cottage cheese for extra protein.
 A smear of apple butter or nut butter is tasty too.
-Add frozen yogurt/light ice cream or whipped topping for dessert.
+Add a low sugar frozen yogurt/light ice cream or whipped topping for dessert.
 Yum!

 - 10 slices “light” whole wheat bread, cubed (40-45 calories each)